CyberTailor/find-work/docs/getting-started.rst

    .. seealso:: :manpage:`find-work.1` manual page

-You can use command aliases, for example:
+You can use short command aliases, for example:

 .. prompt:: bash